callbellchat/callbell-public-docs/docs/api/reference/webhooks/introduction.md

 After subscribing to an event, Callbell will perform connection checks periodically.
 You can answer it back with a status code of `200` and a body with `{"status": "ok"}`.

-If the endpoint does not respond in 6 hours, the webhook subscription will be disabled.
+If the endpoint does not respond for 10 minutes, we will send the account admin an email.
+If it does not respond for 6 hours, the webhook subscription will be disabled.